What is marijuana wax, how is it made, and is it safe?

 Due to their high cannabinoid content, BHO concentrates allow recreational users to feel much more powerful effects than they would by smoking or vaping flower.

-Medical patients also treasure concentrates as the use of concentrates reaches the desired effects much faster.
+Some users also treasure concentrates as the use of concentrates reaches the desired effects much faster.

 IS MARIJUANA WAX SAFE?

 BHO concentrates are criticised for a number of reasons.

 Some stories of home explosions caused by amateur chemists trying to make hash oil at home have not helped the fact that there are growing (and justified) concerns about BHO.
 These concerns are about the safety of both producing and consuming a product made with such a volatile and potentially dangerous substance.